 Some substitutes might work better with certain recipes than others.
 They all have their own unique properties which could impact consistency and flavour.

 If you’re on a vegan diet, traditional sourdough bread is good for you.
 It’s best to ask at the bakery just to be sure and check the label.
 Sometimes non-vegan ingredients are included in the recipe.
 Whether you’re making your own or buying from grocery, here are some things to consider:

 - Traditional sourdough breads only have three or four ingredients.
 These are flour, water, salt, and the sourdough starter (which is just flour and water mixture).

-Sourdough breads with “enriched” on its label would most probably consist other ingredients.
+Sourdough bread with “enriched” on its label will most probably consist of other ingredients.
 Beyond those three ingredients, eggs and dairy products might be present.
 Which, of course, is not vegan-friendly.